 Drivers without insurance, or those who carry a policy that does not meet these minimum limits, are subject to severe repercussions in the state of North Carolina.
 Beyond just a minor traffic violation, this offense results in a Class 1 misdemeanor charge and can lead to suspension of a driver's license, fines of up to $150, and even jail time.

-What to Do if You Are in an Accident with an Uninsured Driver
+What to Do if You Are in a Car Accident with an Uninsured Driver

 If you are involved in a car accident with an uninsured driver, your next steps will depend on which driver is found at-fault.
 North Carolina is a “fault state”, which means that in a car accident, the costs typically fall to the insurance of the driver who is found “at-fault.”

-What to Do if You Are in an Accident with an Uninsured Driver and Found At-Fault
+What to Do if You Are in a Car Accident with an Uninsured Driver and Found At-Fault

 If you are insured and found at-fault, the other driver will be able to make a claim through your insurance, regardless of their insurance status.

 It's typically a good idea to purchase additional coverage on your policy to take care of your costs in an accident no matter what.
 For instance, adding comprehensive or collision coverage, or personal injury protection, to your policy means that you would be able to make a claim with your own insurance company for any resulting costs.